Eilenberg swindles and higher large scale homology of products of trees: Abstract

 \section{Abstract}

-We present a geometric method of proving that large scale homology groups of Cartesian products of non-compact spaces vanish and use it to obtain a number of vanishing result for several large scale homology theories in higher degrees.
-Our method applies for instance to Block and Weinberger's uniformly finite homology, Dranishnikov's almost equivariant homology and Nowak and \v{S}pakula's controlled coarse homology, where the standard K\"{u}nneth-type theorems are not available.
-As applications we determine group homology with $\ell_{\infty}$-coefficients of lattices in products of 2 and 3 trees, show a characterization of amenability in terms of 1-homology and construct aperiodic tilings using higher homology.
+We show that uniformly finite homology of products of $n$ trees vanishes in all degrees except degree $n$, where it is infinite dimensional.
+Our method is geometric and applies to several large scale homology theories, including almost equivariant homology and controlled coarse homology.
+As an application we determine group homology with $\ell_{\infty}$-coefficients of lattices in products of trees.
+We also show a characterization of amenability in terms of 1-homology and construct aperiodic tilings using higher homology.